felipebita/ml_fraud_detection/docs/project_files.md

 *   **Key Information**:
     *   **Input**: `data/processed/processed_transactions.parquet`.
     *   **Outputs**: `data/processed/train_dataset.parquet` (e.g., the first 80% of the data) and `data/processed/test_dataset.parquet` (e.g., the last 20% of the data).
 These files are the definitive inputs for the entire model training and evaluation pipeline.

+### `src/model/validation.py`

+*   **Purpose**: This script contains the classes and logic for running model validation experiments, including quick comparisons and hyperparameter grid searches.
+*   **Usage**: It is designed to be run as a script to execute different experiment types.
+It uses MLflow to log all experiment parameters, metrics, and artifacts.
+*   **Key Classes**:
+    *   **`BaseExperiment`**: An abstract base class that defines the common structure and utility methods for all experiments, including model pipeline creation, metric calculation, and the cross-validation loop.
+    *   **`QuickExperiment`**: A concrete experiment class that runs a quick comparison of multiple models using a predefined set of hyperparameters.
+    *   **`GridSearchExperiment`**: A concrete experiment class that performs a hyperparameter grid search for a single model to find the best parameter combination.

 ### `src/utils/`